Skip to main content

 The First 7-steps:

-Step One: Get Support.
+Step One: Get Support

-No matter what, you’re not alone in this.
-No Story Left Behind Zoom meetups will happen every month, starting in Summer 2025.
-We will go through these steps in a group setting.
-Click the blue subscribe button to get on that email list.
+No matter what, you're not alone.
+'No Story Left Behind' Zoom meetups happen monthly (starting Winter 2025).
+We go through these steps together in a group.
+Click the blue subscribe button at the bottom right to sign up.

-Step Two: Prepare your tools.
+Step Two: Prepare your tools

-For most of us that means grabbing a pen and paper.
+For most of us, that means grabbing a pen and paper.

 Step Three: Choose an event

-Next, pick an intense event from your past.
+Pick an intense event from your past.

 When I'm unsure which memory to choose, I'll ask myself questions like: